awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-managed-instances.md

 ## Solution 2: Verify that an IAM instance profile has been specified for the instance \(EC2 instances only\)<a name="instances-missing-solution-2"></a>

 For Amazon Elastic Compute Cloud \(Amazon EC2\) instances, verify that the instance is configured with an AWS Identity and Access Management \(IAM\) instance profile that allows the instance to communicate with the Systems Manager API\.
-Also verify that your user account has an IAM user trust policy that allows your account to communicate with the Systems Manager API\.
+Also verify that your user has an IAM trust policy that allows your user to communicate with the Systems Manager API\.

 **Note**
 On\-premises servers, edge devices, and virtual machines \(VMs\) use an IAM service role instead of an instance profile\.
 For more information, see [Create an IAM service role for a hybrid environment](sysman-service-role.md)\.